 Allyn joined BeyondAutism in 2014, undertaking the management and financial accounting for the whole organisation.
-Allyn has over 30 years’ experience in finance and accounting.
+She has over 30 years’ experience in finance and accounting.
 Her career began at Touche Ross (now Deloitte) and her past roles have included auditing, tax and research.
 Allyn spent 10 years of her career teaching including 2 years teaching for the ICAEW exams.

 Bernadett firmly believes that every child holds an innate potential to rise above their circumstances and succeed beyond expectation in life with the presence of empathy, equal opportunity and a supportive and competent multidisciplinary team.
-As Head of Outreach, working with professionals in many mainstream and special schools, Bernadett now feels privileged to have the opportunity to witness even more children and young people with autism pursue growth and happiness in their educational setting and throughout life.
+As Head of Early Years, working with professionals in many mainstream and special schools, Bernadett now feels privileged to have the opportunity to witness even more children and young people with autism pursue growth and happiness in their educational setting and throughout life.